Skip to content

 Docsie

-• Free plan with real AI credits—no credit card required
+• Free tier with real AI credits to test video-to-docs conversion (no credit card required)

-• AI credit-based model avoids per-seat pricing inflation
+• AI credit model scales predictably—pay for content processing, not per-seat inflation

-• Enterprise tier requires custom quote (like Document360)
+• Enterprise pricing requires custom quote (though Premium/Organization are self-serve)

 Document360

-• Startup program offers 6 months free (if qualified)
+• Startup program offers 6 months free for qualified companies

-• All pricing hidden behind sales contact wall
+• All pricing hidden behind sales contact—cannot see costs without engaging sales process

 Value for Money